 SOLDERING BRASS Although you can use CA glues to hold the brass parts together, solder is still preferred by some modelers.
 For soldering you will need a small soldering iron (30-50 watts) with a good tip, some liquid flux (Tix Flux is best), and some electrical solder.
 Plug the iron in and let it warm up for several minutes.
 Be sure you've got a place to set it down where the heat won't damage anything.
 Get a clean rag to keep handy for wiping the tip should you get more solder on than necessary.
 "Tin" the tip by applying solder to it so that the whole tip has been covered with a thin film of solder.
 Leave the coil of solder so that some solder is uncoiled and sticking out so you can touch the tip or the iron to it without holding the coil of solder.
 Join the pieces as follows: position the two pieces to be joined and hold one of them with one hand (the other piece will be resting on the work surface).
-With the free hand, apply some flux to the area that will be soldered, then pick up the hot iron, hold it on the solder and let the solder flows off the tip and into the joint.
-The solder will cool and harden almost as soon as the iron is removed.
-Use waste pieces of brass to experiment with if you are not familiar with soldering.
-Remove excess solder with a file, clean the assembly in warm soapy water before painting.
+With the free hand, apply some flux to the area that will be soldered, then pick up the hot iron, hold it on the solder and let the solder flow on the tip, touch the tip to the area where the flux is for just a few seconds while the solder flows off the trans to excess solder with a file, clean the assembly in warm soapy water before painting.